mmu-dermatology-research/CoFiDA/README.md

 # CoFiDA-M Project (How to run)

-1. Stage 1: Train the `CoFIDA + MONET` teacher on labeled dermoscopic source data with unlabeled clinical target adaptation.
+Stage 1: Train the `CoFIDA + MONET` teacher on labeled dermoscopic source data with unlabeled clinical target adaptation.
-2. Stage 2: Distill that teacher into an image-only student.
+Stage 2: Distill that teacher into an image-only student.
-3. Evaluate the student on image-only inference.
+Stage 3: Evaluate the student on image-only inference.

 ## Project Layout